vNZNaaxjiPcoUd/J.W.INTERNATIONAL/planDetail.md

 ### Plan
 - Consulting
-    - discuss solution with you
+    - Design solution foryou
-- Basic
+- BASIC
     - Provide service setup and maintain.
         - web site
         - camera
         - email support service
-- Pro
+- PRO
     - We provide you with various website, e-mail, shared space service establishment and daily technical consultation.
         - Web site
         - Security cameras
         - Network
         - Email
         - Domain
-        - chat support service in day
+        - Chat support service in day
-- Premium
+- PREMIUM
     - Customize for you
-        - Pro package
+        - Include all PRO package
-        - More service by deal
+        - More service by consulting
-        - phone / on site support service
+        - Phone and on site support service